atabegruslan/Others/DB/readme.md

 END
 ```

-Don't count everything in the table.
-Just get back the first row you find.
-SQL Server is smart enough to use `EXISTS` properly, and the second block of code returns superfast.
-The larger the table, the bigger difference this will make.
-Do the smart thing now before your data gets too big.
-It’s never too early to tune your database.
+`SELECT COUNT(*)` takes a LOT more reads.

-In fact, I just ran this example on one of my production databases against a table with 270 million rows.
-The first query took 15 seconds, and included 456,197 logical reads, while the second one returned in less than one second and included only five logical reads.
-However, if you really do need a row count on the table, and it's really big, another technique is to pull it from the system table. `SELECT` rows from `sysindexes` will get you the row counts for all of the indexes.
+If you really do need a row count on the table, and it's really big, another technique is to pull it from the system table. `SELECT` rows from `sysindexes` will get you the row counts for all of the indexes.
 And because the clustered index represents the data itself, you can get the table rows by adding `WHERE indid = 1`.
 Then simply include the table name and you're golden.
 So the final query is:

 `SELECT rows from sysindexes where object_name(id) = 'T1' and indexid = 1`.